 DEADLINE: Essays must be submitted to Mrs. Carol Jung in the Guidance Department TBD

 Up to two $3,000 scholarships will be awarded to graduating seniors from local area high schools pursuing a career in Aviation or Flight Training.
 Candidates should be currently accepted to a college, university, or trade school majoring in aviation-related studies or in an approved flight school.
 All applicants MUST exhibit a passion for aviation!

 APPLICATIONS: Applications are available in the Guidance Office or online at www.eaa113.org.

 DEADLINE: The application, essay, and 2 letters of recommendation must be received no later than March 31, 2021.

 AES Engineering is pleased to be able to continue offering scholarships to motivated students to help in the furthering of their education.
 The scholarship will be awarded on the basis of character, as determined by an evaluation of the submitted essays.
 Students must submit an essay of between 500 and 1000 words in answer to the following question: When you look back on your life in 30 years, what would it take for you to consider your life successful?
 What relationships or accomplishments will be important on this journey?

-“Teach Me Goodness, Discipline, and Knowledge” is the motto of the Basilian Fathers and the sacred mission of Catholic Central High School.
-For ninety years, the graduates of Catholic Central have made a positive impact locally, nationally, and around the world.
+Teach Me Goodness, Discipline, and Knowledge” is the motto of the Basilian Fathers and the sacred mission of Catholic Central High School.
+For more than ninety years, the graduates of Catholic Central have made a positive impact on their communities at a local, national, and global level.